SkyCyberCode/Java-Web-Development/Week_1/Labs/01_Hello_World_CMD/Implementation.md

 ### Download
 -This step for all OS (Windows, Mac, Linux)..
 You can download it from the Official site of `Oracle` from here -> ```https://www.oracle.com/middleeast/java/technologies/downloads/```

+**Note**
+- I recommend you download Long-Term Support (LTS) JDK Version.
+- Long-term support (LTS) offers advantages like reduced costs from less frequent upgrades, greater stability and proven performance, and enhanced compatibility with other systems.

 ---

 ### Installation